Assisting you through the full process of buying your first home

 Bankers work for the bank.
 Real estate agents work for the seller.
 We work for you – the home buyer.
 We do this every day, so we'll be able to answer all your questions, including:

-If you’re thinking of buying your first home, and need an expert team on your side, get in touch.
+If you’re thinking of buying your first home, and need an expert team on your side, simply book a complimentary initial consultation.

 Traditionally, a 20% deposit was required to secure property lending, leaving many first home buyers well short of their own home.
-The constantly evolving property and lending environment means that in many cases you can purchase with as little as a 5% deposit.
+The constantly evolving property and lending environment means that in many cases first home buyers can purchase with as little as a 5% deposit.
 Additionally, there are also several things that can complement the cash you already have set aside as your deposit.
 Options include:

 KiwiSaver has several features which have helped many kiwis into their first home.

-If you've been a member of KiwiSaver for at least three years, you may be able to withdraw some of a KiwiSaver Scheme investment to put toward purchasing your first home.
+If you've been a KiwiSaver member for at least three years, you may be able to withdraw some of a KiwiSaver Scheme investment to put toward purchasing your first home.
 You’ll most likely be eligible for a KiwiSaver first home withdrawal if:

 By meeting the criteria above, you’ll be able to use a KiwiSaver Scheme investment to put toward the purchase of your first home.
 You'll need to leave a minimum balance of $1,000 in the KiwiSaver account and you cannot withdraw any amount transferred from an Australian complying superannuation fund.